 Technology risk is defined as any potential adverse outcome, damage, loss, violation, failure or disruption arising from the use of or reliance on information and communication technologies.
 The governance of technology risk rests with the ORMC, which facilitates a holistic oversight of operational risk matters across the Group.
 Our Technology Risk Management Framework ensures that technology and cyber risks are managed in a systematic and consistent manner.
-The scope of technology risk management, technology resiliency and the service continuity aspects of business continuity management, cybersecurity management and information security management.
+The scope of technology risk management covers many aspects, including technology asset management, technology resiliency and the service continuity aspects of business continuity management, cybersecurity management and information security management.

 The Technology Risk Management division, as part of the Second Line, has governance and oversight of technology risk management across the Group.
-The team works with business and support units, including the technology and information security teams, to oversee, to review and to strengthen their current practices in technology risk management.
+The team works with business and support units, including the technology and information security teams, to oversee, review and strengthen their current practices in technology risk management.
 We adopt a risk-based approach in assessing and managing technology and cyber risks.
 The Board, senior management and the ORMC are briefed regularly on technology risk appetite and technology risk matters.